 RFA refers to the therapeutic use of electromagnetic radiation (EMR) for the selective destruction and removal of biologic lesions.
 EMR exhibits wave-like behavior corresponding in magnitude to the light spectrum (e.g., microwaves, radio waves, infrared, visible light, ultraviolet, x-rays, gamma rays).
 RFA uses energy at the frequency and length of radio waves (2–300 Hz).5 A circuit is created that flows from the tip of the electrode, to a large, diffuse grounding pad placed over the patient’s thighs, and then to an external generator.
 The small cross-sectional area of the electrode creates a surrounding region of high energy flux.
 The molecules next to the electrode, usually water, align with the direction of the current.
 The rapidly alternating current causes the adjacent molecules to vibrate.
 Molecules farther away from the probe are affected by the other vibrating molecules.
 The frictional loss of energy between molecules results in a temperature increase.6 The electrode itself is not a source of heat but creates the electromagnetic field that causes molecular movement and, hence, heat generation.

 Temperature control is an important issue in RFA.
 Temperature must be managed to allow energy to be conducted through the tissues.
-Excessive energy can cause the buildup of ...
+Excessive energy can cause ...